-We discuss the following characteristics based on the aforementioned reference works, and their posed requirements.
-We further classify as non-functional, data source support, or functional characteristics (summarized in Table 2).
-For each characteristic, we state which reference work posed the original requirement.
+Based on the aforementioned related works, and their posed requirements, we discuss following characteristics, which we further classify as non-functional, data source support, or functional characteristics (summarized in Table 2).
+For every characteristics, we state which reference work posed the original requirement.